 - Law Enforcement Officers and many others who work together to support the rehabilitation of clients

-For more information, contact Court Case Managers:
+For more information, contact the Adult Drug Treatment Court Case Manager:

 - Cumberland County (207) 774-1501

 - York County (207) 282-1477